-(2) For Settlement purposes, generation netting is not allowed except under one of the following conditions:
+(2) For Settlement purposes, netting is not allowed except under the configurations described in subparagraphs (a)-(d), below, and only if the service arrangement is otherwise lawful.
+ERCOT has no obligation to independently determine whether a site configuration that includes both Loads and Generation Resources or SOGs complies with PURA or the PUCT Substantive Rules, and ERCOT’s approval of a metering proposal for such a site is not a verification of the legality of that arrangement.

-(a) Single POI with delivered and received metering data channels;
+(a) Single POI or Service Delivery Point with delivered and received metering data channels;

 (b) Multiple POIs where the Loads and generator output are electrically connected to a common switchyard, as defined in paragraph (6) below.
 In addition, there must be sufficient generator capacity to serve all plant Loads for netting to occur;